Changing the Design of the Default Buttons

-If you want to use the stock toolbar buttons provided in PSPDFKit but with a different style, you can use
+If you want to use the stock toolbar buttons provided in PSPDFKit but with a different style, you can subclass

-In most instances you want to change the
+In most instances, you’ll want to change the

 image property or do something that UIKit doesn’t do or support by default (like getting rid of the button shadow on iOS 6).
-In that case you can create a
+In such a case, you can create a

 customView instead and return that in your subclass.
-Make sure you create that once and not recreate it every time
+Make sure you create it once and that you don’t recreate it every time

 customView is accessed.